multiplexcuriosus/monkey_robot_codebase/README.md

 ![virtual_joints_in_sa](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/d13b2786-2f2d-4cb3-a9d1-381b475a8d9a)

-12. In **Planning groups**: Create entries according to the following picture:
+12. In **Planning groups**:

-![planning_groups_in_sa](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/bfb11fae-02b0-4fc5-a143-46e951aad534)

-13. In **Robot Poses**:
  - By clicking on "Add group" you can add new planning groups.
 -**Important:** For the "Kinematic Solver" choose the "kdl_kinematics_plugin"
+- You don't have to modify anything else appart from adding components
 - In order to add components to the group you click on "Add Kin.
 Chain".
 First select the "Base Link" (in our case base_link) and press "Choose Selected.
 Second, select the "Tip Link" e.g L_Hand_Link and press "Choose Selected".

+With this knowledge you can create the planning groups according to the following picture:

+![planning_groups_in_sa](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/bfb11fae-02b0-4fc5-a143-46e951aad534)

+13. In **Robot Poses**: Create entries according to the following pictures:

 ![Screenshot from 2023-06-08 13-42-08](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/229191b2-0624-47ec-8534-6de6b541d00c)